 #6.
 Appoint a responsible person for personal data protection

 Importance of data protection is hard to overestimate.
-It is related to all companies that perform regular wide-scale surveys, monitoring of individual (as it was mentioned above) or companies that process special personal data like medical records or criminal records.
+It is related to all companies that perform regular wide-scale surveys, monitoring of individual (as it was mentioned above) or companies that process special personal data like medical records (EHR systems) or criminal records.
 The appointed person position will be called a Data Protection Officer (DPO).

 How non-compliance with GDPR will affect your business